10 Most Popular Destinations for British Expats

 Italy is also growing in popularity among British expats and is currently home to over 70,000 Britons.
 What attracts people to the region are the lower cost of living, the long and beautiful coastlines, the relaxed atmosphere and the great food and culture.
 The country is very popular among the older generation as retiring is much less expensive.

-Spain is currently home to over 380,000 British expats.
+There are over 380,000 British expats in Spain.
 The country is a mere two hours flight away, enjoys great weather all year round and is also very accommodating to British expats, making Spain a particularly easy country to move to.

 Canada is known for its four season climate, and allows expats to enjoy a great mix of snow and sun.
 Home to over 650,000 British expats, Canada is one of the easiest countries to emigrate to and the process is especially seamless for British citizens.
 The country’s vibrant economy makes it a great place for professionals and its proximity to the US coupled with its high quality of life is what attracts so many Britons to the country.